SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    If you are in a testing environment, you will always receive the message :guilabel:`Not Found`.

-To send the signed invoice to your client by mail, you can send the XML together with the PDF file directly from Odoo, by clicking the :guilabel:`Send and Print` button.
+To send the signed invoice to your client by mail, you can send the XML together with the PDF file directly from Odoo by clicking the :guilabel:`Send and Print` button.
 You can also download the PDF file to your computer by clicking the :guilabel:`Print` button and selecting the desired option.

 Credit notes